thegetty/quire-docs/content/docs-v1/sequences.md

 ### Number of Images

 For high-quality 360-degree rotations, between 45 and 90 individual images should be sufficient.
+For other sequences, the number of images may be more varied.

 There is no upper or lower technical limit to the number of images Quire can display in a sequence.
 However, the more images are included, the more bandwidth will be used both for you in hosting the site and for your users in visiting it.

-High-end captures may include one image for every one degree around an object, or 360 total images.
+High-end captures for rotations may include one image for every one degree around an object, or 360 total images.
 When taking a subset of those for display in Quire, be sure to take them at equal intervals.
 For example, if you want 45 total images, they should be taken at 8-degree intervals.
 Uneven intervals will lead to uneven rotation through the final sequence.
+Likewise, for non-rotating sequences.
+The more evenly spaced the incremental changes are from image to image, the smoother the final interactive will be.

 ### Image Format, Size, and Quality